Abdel Khalek Sarwat Pasha: Unconstitutional Rule

-On the day Saad resigned, the King appointed Ahmed Zeiwar Pasha as Prime Minister.
+On the day Saad resigned, the King appointed Ahmed Zeiwar Pasha as prime minister.
 Zeiwar moved quickly.
 Within a week, he accepted the British demands made following the assassination of Sir Lee Stack.
-He also requested that the King suspends the Chamber of Deputies for 30 days.
-One day before the end of the suspension period and for no good reason, he requested that the King to dissolves it.
+He also requested the King to suspend the Chamber of Deputies for 30 days.
+One day before the end of the suspension period and for no good reason, Zeiwar requested that the King dissolve it.
 The Chamber was dissolved on 24 December 1924, with 6 March 1925 set as the date for the new Chamber to convene.

-The Wafd won the elections 116-87 but, despite these results, Zeiwar announced falsely on 13 March 1925 that non-Wafd parties won the election and proceeded with a mere reshuffle of the Cabinet.
-On 23 March during its inaugural session, the new Chamber of Deputies elected Saad as its President by 123 votes against 85 votes for Sarwat.
+The Wafd won the elections 116-87 but, despite these results, Zeiwar announced falsely on 13 March 1925 that non-Wafd parties had won the election.
+He proceeded with a mere reshuffle of the Cabinet.
+On 23 March 1925, during its inaugural session, the new Chamber of Deputies elected Saad as its president by 123 votes against 85 votes for Sarwat.
 On that evening, Prime Minister Zeiwar resigned.
 The King refused the resignation.
 Furthermore, on the recommendation of Zeiwar, he dissolved the Chamber and called for new elections.
-Three days later, on the recommendation of Zeiwar again, the King cancelled the election.
+On 26 March, three days later, again on the recommendation of Zeiwar, the King cancelled the election.
 The excuse was that the current Election Law needed to be changed as it was not ensuring proper representation.
 The country was now governed unconstitutionally.

 The second half of 1925 saw the country moving from one political crisis to another.
 The Wafd, whose political power was based on being the most popular party, found its influence diminished, now that political life was paralyzed.
 As a result, some of its members sought a reconciliation with the Liberal Constitutional Party.
 An attempt by the deputies to meet in the chamber on 21 November 1925 was thwarted by the King.
 Instead, the meeting was moved to the Continental Hotel.
 This signaled the official start of a reconciliation among the parties.
 A coalition of parties was formalized in January 1926 by the creation of the executive committee for the Coalesced Parties.

 From there on, events moved fast.
 The coalesced Parties announced the boycott of the elections and called for a National Congress to meet.
-A Congress of over one thousand persons met on 19 February 1926.
+A Congress of over 1,000 persons met on 19 February 1926.
 Saad led the Congress and sat at the podium with Adly and Sarwat on his sides (see picture).
 After a hot debate, the Congress called for, among other things, direct elections to be held according to the 1924 law.
 The Government, under pressure from the British, obtained from the King to call an election.
 This ended the constitutional crisis.